d-mon-/mongoose-mongodb-forceServerId/README.md

 So, for the same process and host, you’ll be able to create 16 777 216 (counter) unique objectId each seconds (timesteamp).
-Which is enough for small and medium projects.
+Which is more than enough for small, medium and large projects.

 Furthermore, the algorithm use two more fields: the *machine id* and the current *process id* that compute our primary key, those fields will lower even more the risk of collisions between _ids.